-In the last two article of this series, I concentrated on the issue of country competitiveness and fairness of trade.
-In this article I will discuss the role banks play in international trade and the potential risks you should be aware of.
+In the last two articles of this series, I concentrated on the issue of country competitiveness and fairness of trade.
+In this article, I will discuss the role banks play in international trade and the potential risks you should be aware of.

 The Role of Banks in International Trade

 There is no doubt that banks play a vital role in society.
-Throughout the ages financing business activities has always been crucial for generating economic activity.
-Modern day banking is largely attributed as being Italian in origin, dating back to the Renaissance period in particular.
+Throughout the ages, financing business activities has always been crucial for generating economic activity.
+Modern-day banking is largely attributed as being Italian in origin, dating back to the Renaissance period.

 Italy was wealthy at the time, with powerful merchant city-states such as Firenze, Siena, Venezia and Genova controlling much of the commerce in Europe.
-It has been claimed by some writers that Italy was virtually the monopoly banker of Europe for about 600 years.
-It was not until nations north of the Alps managed to grow food that the seat of finance moved northwards towards Austria and Germany.
+Some writers claimed that Italy was virtually the monopoly banker of Europe for about 600 years.
+It was not until nations north of the Alps managed to grow food that the seat of finance moved northwards toward Austria and Germany.
 We need to remember that in those days economies were based on agriculture; the industrial revolution took place much later.

-Early commerce relied on private investment, or risk taking, by wealthy individuals.
+Early commerce relied on private investment, or risk-taking, by wealthy individuals.
 They lent money they had and expected a return.
-If things went according to plan, they realized a handsome ROI (return on investment), otherwise they may have lost all of their capital.
+If things went according to plan, they realized a handsome return on investment (ROI), otherwise, they may have lost all of their capital.

 Such was the case when a wealthy family loaned money to a foreign royal as part of a war chest.
 If the borrower lost the war, they also lost all of their assets, meaning they were unable to repay the principal back to the lender.
 Of course, in those days, it wasn't unusual for the borrower to die in conflict.

-Banks around the world are the lifeblood of business finance; we may complain about them, but as entrepreneurs we need them to provide liquidity.
-The problem has been that some banks do not appear to play by the rules, particularly in the last decade.
-These banks have taken excessive risks resulting in failures that have wide ramifications.
-The recent global financial crisis provides one good example of such events.
+Banks around the world are the lifeblood of business finance; we may complain about them, but as entrepreneurs, we need them to provide liquidity.
+The problem has been that some banks do not play by the rules and took excessive risks, especially during the global financial crisis in the early 2000s, resulting in failures that have had wide ramifications.

 In international trade, banks are relied upon for several purposes, such as: